gctools-outilsgc/aurora-website/src/docs/en/component/forms-text inputs.md

 ## Microcopy

 Help text should be explicitly associated with the form control it relates to using the `aria-describedby` attribute.
-This will ensure that assistive technologies, such as screen readers, will announce this help text when the user focuses or enters the control.
+This will ensure that assistive technologies, such as screen readers, will announce this microcopy when the user focuses or enters the control.

-Help text below inputs can be styled with `.form-text`.
+Microcopy below inputs can be styled with `.form-text`.
 This class includes `display: block` and adds some top margin for easy spacing from the inputs above.
+Inline help text can be flexibly implemented using any inline HTML element and utility classes like `.text-muted.`

 </doctabpanel>
       <doctabpanel type="react">